Other than Bedok 85 (Fengshan Food Centre), Bedok Interchange Food Centre is the other well-known food sanctuary for those who lives in the east side.

 Safe to say Meeting Point Coffee is my usual go-to place for my early kopi fix, and there are other worthy stalls to check out such as the Ma La Xiang Guo stall (with perpetual queue), Lee Kee Goreng Pisang, Hai Fa Kway Chap, Poh Kee Traditional Wanton Mee, Yong Hua Handmade Fishball and Meatball Noodles, and Gim Chew Fried Hokkien Mee.

-Here are 10 other Bedok Interchange Food Centre hawker stalls that stand out and offer delicious fare amidst a swarm of options:
+Here are 10 Bedok Interchange Food Centre stalls that stand out and offer delicious fare amidst a swarm of options:

 Bedok Chwee Kueh 勿洛水粿